-Update, July 16: Jason Goode, a 52-year-old Berkeley man, was arrested for alleged public intoxication and multiple weapons violations Thursday afternoon after officers found numerous firearms in the vehicle, as well as bottles of alcohol, according to Berkeley police.
+Update, July 16: Jason Goode, a 52-year-old Berkeley man, was arrested on suspicion of public intoxication and multiple weapons violations Thursday after officers found numerous firearms in his vehicle, as well as bottles of alcohol, according to Berkeley police.

-Police spokesperson Byron White said officers found a handgun, a rifle, a collapsible baton and several hundred rounds of ammunition, in addition to four replica firearms and seven small bottles of alcohol.
+Police spokesperson Officer Byron White said BPD found a handgun, a rifle, a collapsible baton and several hundred rounds of ammunition, in addition to four replica firearms and seven small bottles of alcohol.

 He was booked at Santa Rita Jail and his arraignment is scheduled for Monday.

 Update, 4:50 p.m.
 A man who was initially unresponsive in his vehicle with guns surrendered to officers without incident on Thursday evening, according to Berkeley police.